-Most purchasers of our properties rely on mortgages to fund their purchases.
-Any increase in the interest rates may significantly increase the costs of mortgage financing and thus affecting the affordability of purchasers in buying properties.
-The Hong Kong Government and commercial banks may also increase the down payment requirements, impose other conditions or otherwise change the regulatory framework in a manner that would make mortgage financing less available or less attractive to potential property purchasers.
-If the availability or attractiveness of mortgage financing is reduced or limited, many of our potential purchasers may not be able to purchase our properties and, as a result, our business, financial condition and results of operations may be adversely affected.
+Interest rates in Hong Kong have been relatively stable in the past few years.
+However, in December 2015, the Federal Reserve of the United States decided to raise the federal funds rate by 0.25% and indicated that the rate level is expected to increase gradually in the next few years.
+Banks in Hong Kong may follow and raise interest rates in the future, and thus the cost of mortgage financing may be significantly increased which in turn may affect the affordability of purchasers in buying properties.
+Further, the Hong Kong Government and commercial banks may also increase the down payment requirements, impose other conditions or otherwise change the regulatory framework in a manner that would make mortgage financing less available or less attractive to potential property purchasers.
+If the cost of mortgage financing increases and/or the availability or attractiveness of mortgage financing is reduced or limited, many of our potential purchasers may not be able to purchase our properties and, as a result, our business, financial condition and results of operations may be adversely affected.